Substra/substra-documentation/README.md

 ## Files & Directories

-> Note: The `CONTRIBUTING.md` orignal source file is located in the [.github repository](https://github.com/SubstraFoundation/.github) and then fetched into this documentation.
+> Note: The `CONTRIBUTING.md` original source file is located in the [.github repository](https://github.com/SubstraFoundation/.github) and then fetched into this documentation.

 - `_static` contains static files (favicon, css, logo)
 - `src` contains all the source documents